 Incandescent and Halogen Bulbs

-With filament bulbs like halogens and incandescents, it’s important to pick the right product for the task because a hot filament can be easily damaged by vibrations and may eventually snap.
+With bulbs like halogen and incandescent, it’s important to pick the right product for the task because a hot filament can be easily damaged by vibrations and may eventually snap.
 For example, appliance bulbs come with reinforced filaments so they can stand up to the extra strain, which keeps your oven or refrigerator brightly lit for as long as possible no matter how many times you open and shut the door.
+For ovens a heat resistant bulb must be used, to withstand the extreme heat.

 Check out our selection of appliance bulbs: